 - There is no late surrender

-Under this rule set, the house edge is 0.72 percent — quite high for blackjack.
-It is assumed these mediocre rules — and the 50 percent cut card penetration — were chosen to discourage card counters, who could run rampant under more favorable conditions.
+Under this rule set, the house edge is 0.72 percent.
+This is considered quite high for blackjack.
+It’s assumed these mediocre rules — and the 50 percent cut card penetration – were chosen to discourage card counters, who could run rampant under more favorable conditions.